-Ukraine has demonstrated progress in improving its AML/CFT regime; however, the FATF has determined that certain strategic AML/CFT deficiencies remain.
-Ukraine has made a high-level political commitment to work with the FATF and MONEYVAL to address these deficiencies, including by: (1) adequately criminalising money laundering and terrorist financing (Recommendation 1 and Special Recommendation II), (2) enhancing financial transparency (Recommendation 4); and (3) establishing and implementing an adequate legal framework for identifying and freezing terrorist assets (Special Recommendation III).
+In February 2010, Ukraine made a high-level political commitment to work with the FATF and MONEYVAL to address its strategic AML/CFT deficiencies.
+Since that time, Ukraine has demonstrated progress in improving its AML/CFT regime, including by enacting a new AML/CFT law.
+However, the FATF has determined that certain strategic AML/CFT deficiencies remain.
+Ukraine should continue to work on implementing its action plan to address these deficiencies, including by: (1) addressing remaining issues regarding criminalisation of money laundering and terrorist financing (Recommendation 1 and Special Recommendation II); and (2) improving and implementing an adequate legal framework for identifying and freezing terrorist assets (Special Recommendation III).
+The FATF encourages Ukraine to address its remaining deficiencies and continue the process of implementing its action plan.